A Fun 7-Day Outer Banks Itinerary

 End your first day by walking the 220 steps to the top of Currituck Beach Lighthouse for perfect views of the historic Whalehead Club and Currituck Sound.
 In the late 1800s, the lighthouse's beacon began lighting the way for ships along the North Carolina coast.

-The area off of the Outer Banks coast is called the "Graveyard of the Atlantic" due to the number of boats that capsized in the area.
-A large number of the lost and sunken ships reported in 1872 led to the Currituck Lighthouse being built three years later.
+The area off the Outer Banks coast is known as the "Graveyard of the Atlantic" due to the high number of boats that capsized here.
+The many incidents and the desire to improve maritime safety in the region led to the completion of the Currituck Lighthouse in 1875.

 Before leaving, take the short walk across the road to Historic Corolla Park.
-The park offers a view of the sound, plus crabbing, fishing, and a gorgeous wooden footbridge.
+The park offers a view of the sound, plus crabbing, fishing, and a beautiful wooden footbridge.

-If you have a kayak or canoe, there is an area where you can launch it from in the park.
-For photographers or those looking for the perfect Instagram shot, there are a lot of pretty photo opportunities along the water and wooden boardwalks in front of the Whalehead Club.
+If you have a kayak or canoe, there is a designated area in the park where you can launch it.
+For photographers or those looking for the perfect Instagram shot, there are many pretty photo opportunities along the water and wooden boardwalks in front of the Whalehead Club.

 Kitty Hawk, Kill Devil Hills, & Nags Head

-Day two of your Outer Banks itinerary includes learning about the area's history and getting adventurous on the sand dunes.
-You can also relax on a beach and much more while continuing to make your way down the Outer Banks.
+Day two of your itinerary includes learning about the area's history and embarking on an adventurous experience on the sand dunes.
+You can also relax on a beach and more while continuing to make your way down the Outer Banks.

 Kitty Hawk

 On your second day in the Outer Banks, head south to Kitty Hawk.
-You can learn more about the Wright brothers and the way they shaped aviation as we know it today at the Monument to a Century of Flight.
+At the Monument to a Century of Flight, you can learn more about the Wright brothers and how they shaped aviation as we know it today.

 Next, head to Sandy Run Park.
-It's one of the best places in Kitty Hawk because it has wooden boardwalks reaching out over the marshes, and you can always catch sight of turtles, fish, ducks, and other wildlife.
-This park is popular among locals more than tourists, making it an excellent option for getting away from the crowds.
+It's one of the best places in Kitty Hawk because it has wooden boardwalks reaching out over the marshes, and you can usually catch sight of turtles, fish, ducks, and other wildlife.
+This park is more popular among locals than tourists, making it an excellent option for escaping the crowds.

 Before heading south, stop by the Avalon Pier for a relaxing break.
 Grab a snack and enjoy it on the pier while you watch the surfers and kayakers in the ocean.

-- Holiday Inn Express - Kitty Hawk - Outer Banks (top-rated)
+- Holiday Inn Express Kitty Hawk - Outer Banks (well-regarded)

 Kill Devil Hills

 Next, it's time to head south to Kill Devil Hills.
-Yes, this town has a rather strange name that comes from a type of bird that used to inhabit the area.
-The Killdeer gave the place the nickname of Killdeer Hills, which became Kill Devil Hills over time.
+Yes, this town has a rather unusual name, and one theory suggests that it originated from a type of bird that once inhabited the area in large numbers.
+The Killdeer bird gave the town the nickname Killdeer Hills, which later became Kill Devil Hills.

 Kill Devil Hills is famous for being the birthplace of flight, which leads us to the Wright Brothers National Monument.
-Diving into the area's history is a great way to truly experience and appreciate where you are.
 You can learn about the Wright brothers and their iconic first flight at the Wright Brothers National Memorial.

-Make sure you bring your walking shoes and plenty of water if you visit in the summer months.
+If you visit in the summer, be sure to bring your walking shoes and plenty of water.
 If you're traveling with kids, this is an excellent stop in the Outer Banks.
 Children 15 and younger get in for free!

-Before you leave town, head to Ocean Bay Blvd for a swim or a walk on the beach.
-After all, the Outer Banks is famous for its beaches.
-Ahead of going to a beach, though, make sure you check the wind speeds.
+Before you leave town, head to Ocean Bay Boulevard for a swim or a walk on the beach.
+Before you go to a beach, though, make sure you check the wind speeds.
 The islands can occasionally be too windy to enjoy the beaches.
-A quick Google search can tell you what the conditions will be like on the beach in Kill Devil Hills.
+A quick Google search can tell you the conditions on the beach in Kill Devil Hills.

 Nags Head

-The best way to end a day in Nags Head is by watching the sunset at Jennette's Pier.
-It's the oldest fishing pier in the Outer Banks and, without a doubt, the most beautiful.
+The best way to end a day in Nags Head is by watching the sunset at Jennette's Pier, the oldest fishing pier in the Outer Banks.

-- Holiday Inn Express Nags Head Oceanfront (well-regarded)
+- Holiday Inn Express Nags Head Oceanfront (loved by guests)

 Roanoke Island